noahehall/theBookOfNoah/0current/haproxy.md

   - frontend: accepts incoming (external) requests: routes requests to backends
   - backend: fulfills incoming (frontend) requests

-  - directives:
+### directives:
+  - statements to configure each section boundary
+    - many overlap and cascade, e.g. the same directive in global > defaults > [frontend,backend] can be overridden

   - mapfile: stores key/value associations in memory
     - e.g. concat & store host/path key and set the host/path value as a name for a backend to manage ACL routing rules

-    - sticktable: used for rate limiting
+  - balance
+  - bind
+  - cpu-map
+  - group
+  - http-requeat
+  - log
   - maxconn:
-    - log
-    - user
-    - group
-    - stats
   - nbproc
   - nbthread
+  - option
+  - rate_abuse
-    - cpu-map
+  - server
   - ssl-default-bind-ciphers
   - ssl-default-bind-options
+  - stats
+  - stick-table: used for rate limiting
+  - use_backend
+  - user
+  -

   - arguments: appended to directives to modify behavior
     - check